milomg/reactively/Reactive-algorithms.md

 Preact also has two phases, and the first phase "notifies" down from A (we will explain this in a minute), but the second phase recursively looks up the graph from `D`.

-They describe an algorithm to check whether the parents of any signal need to be updated before updating that signal.
+Preact checks whether the parents of any signal need to be updated before updating that signal.
 It does this by storing a version number on each node and on each edge of the reactive dependency graph.

 On a graph like the following where A has just changed but B and C have not yet seen that update we could have something like this: